-This year, many people are finding themselves in a tight financial situation and need to come up with a way to celebrate the Thanksgiving holiday without breaking the bank.
+This year, many people are finding themselves in a tight financial situation and need to come up with a way to celebrate Thanksgiving without breaking the bank.
 Luckily, there are some subtle and easy ways to save while still providing a good Thanksgiving meal.

 Thanksgiving is a special family time.
 With so many people gathering together, it’s essential to budget your money to have a nice meal.

 The best way to tackle the large expenses of the holiday season is to put aside money for holidays all year round.
-I have an “envelope” for holiday expenses which I try to fill every month.
+I have an “envelope” for holiday expenses which I try to fill up every month.
 But even with saving money all year, money is finite, and holidays are expensive.
 So this frugal mom thought of ways I could make Thanksgiving on a budget and save some money on the Thanksgiving Day Meal.

 Starting a meal with a nice soup is an excellent way to fill up on something cheap and festive.
 You want your family and guests to fill up on the cheaper items first so that you can skimp on the more expensive stuff.
 So don’t get carried away and make a fancy, expensive soup with lots of ingredients!

-Serve bread and dips.
+Serve Bread and Dips

-Lighten up the sides.
+Lighten up the Sides

 The cost savings may be minimal, but the lighter version will be easier to swallow and encourage guests to eat more of these vegetables.
 A lettuce salad or tomato salad is another easy, cheap side dish.

 For Thanksgiving, this will probably be Turkey.
 If you save $1 a pound on a ten-pound turkey, you will save $10.
 That is worth driving a little extra for!
 Also, keep an eye out for grocery stores offering coupons or deals on other more expensive ingredients like nuts throughout the week.

-Cut down on drinks.
+Cut Down on Drinks

 Soda, punch, and juice all cost money and will quickly drive your bill up!
-Consider serving water or homemade lemonade, or sumac juice to reduce costs and make your meal a little healthier.
+Consider serving water homemade lemonade, or sumac juice to reduce costs and make your meal a little healthier.

 Pumpkin vs. Pecan?

 While it may not be worth it for you to cut down on all expensive ingredients or dishes (Thanksgiving is one time a year, after all!), it may be worth it to cut down on the more expensive dishes on the menu.

 Use Those Leftovers!

 Don’t leave all food to be eaten the next day.
 Instead, freeze some dishes to keep for those days when supper is just not happening.
-Instead of ordering pizza, pull some leftovers out, and you will be grateful you took the time to freeze it!
+Instead of ordering pizza, pull some leftovers out, and you will be grateful you took the time to freeze them!

-In conclusion, to have a successful Thanksgiving without breaking the bank, try these simple steps: plan to stick with what you know or love, set a budget for yourself and stick to it, shop sales, and take the time to look for deals at your favorite stores.
+To have a successful Thanksgiving without breaking the bank, try these simple steps: plan to stick with what you know or love, set a budget for yourself and stick to it, shop sales, and take the time to look for deals at your favorite stores.

 A healthy Thanksgiving should be cheap and stress-free!